alcasinoroyale/alcasinoroyale.github.io/_posts/2019-11-03-lessons_from_the_complete_software_developers_career_guide.markdown

 While Sonmez discusses what can help software developers from a technical perspective, he also describes how becoming actively involved in the software development community will lead to more career opportunities.
 All software developers, regardless of whether they attended college, a boot camp, or were self-taught, have faced similar challenges and experiences during their programming journey.

 In the workplace, you’ll likely be working with a team or with a variety of departments to design and build applications.
 If you network with others in the industry consistently, you will get a much better sense of how to interact and collaborate with co-workers and understand their perspectives.
 Employers don't hire machines, they want people they can trust and get along with.

+I would highly recommend to any software developer to purchase [this book here](https://www.amazon.com/Complete-Software-Developers-Career-Guide-ebook/dp/B073X6GNJ1) at Amazon.
+I look forward to reading the upcoming sections and what advice and lessons Sonmez shares more about in the industry.